Skip to main content

 Assistant Professor, Department of History

 Ruth Lawlor teaches U.S. and global diplomatic and military history.
-Much of her work concerns the global history of the Second World War, but she also writes broadly about the laws of war, geopolitics and sexual violence.
-She is currently working on a history…
+Much of her work concerns the global history of World War II, but she also writes broadly about the laws of war, geopolitics and sexual violence.
+She is currently working on a history of…

 Professor Emeritus, Applied Economics and Management